Oliver-Loeffler/exploring-java-spi/README.md

     // the current project uses the API implementation project(':greeting-api')

-    // one API implementation is used for 'test' testRuntimeOnly project(':custom-greeting-library')
+    // one API implementation is used for runtime runtimeOnly project(':greeting-library')

     testCompileOnly ('org.junit.jupiter:junit-jupiter-api:5.4.0')
     testRuntimeOnly ('org.junit.jupiter:junit-jupiter-engine:5.4.0')

-    // another API implementation is used for 'runtime' runtimeOnly project(':greeting-library')
+    // another API implementation is used for testing testRuntimeOnly project(':custom-greeting-library')

     // There is no hook yet for integration tests.
     // For integration tests it is possibly desirable to use